viernism/aku_crud/README.md

     <br>A: heck yeah, we are newbie and managing code is hard -rhnn

 2. Q: Why is the database is so unorganized?
-    <br>A: Well, you can organize it yourself by separating the database for each function, like auth database, tables database and etc. But, since i'm a bit lazy to do that, so i just let it like this. -rhnn
+    <br>A: Well, you can organize it yourself if you want to, by separating the database for each function, like auth database, tables database and etc. But, since i'm a bit lazy to do that, so i just let it like this. -rhnn

 3. Q: Why i cant add more tables from the page?
     <br>A: Because it's only a basic CRUD app and have several hard things to do without changing the backend and things by yourself.
 I mean like, it has a lot of junkie tables relation, laravel-excel method and etc. - rhnn